Why Squeaky Clean?¶

 - IntegrateModule + ValidateArchitecture.
 Assembles the per-class outputs into a runnable project, validates dependency rules, runs the generated test suite, computes metrics.

-The Squib between tiers is a frozen, validated grammar (~200 chars per class, machine-checkable), ensuring the cheaper tier never has to guess what the more capable tier meant.
+The Squib between tiers is a frozen, validated grammar (~200 chars per class, machine-checkable), so the cheaper tier rarely has to guess what the more capable tier meant.

 What you write¶